fentybit/PlanMyMDVisit/spec.md

     end
 end
 ```
-<p>Validation errors are encapsulated in one view, and rendered partially on other views when necessary.</p>
+Validation errors are encapsulated in one view, and rendered partially on other views when necessary.

 ```ruby
 <%= render partial: '/errors', locals: { record: @patient } %>
 ```

 - [x] **Do not** use scaffolding to build your project.
 Your goal here is to learn.
-Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.
+Scaffold is a way to get up and running quickly, but learning a lot is not one of the benefits of scaffolding.<br>
-<p>Scaffold Generator was not used.</p>
+Scaffold Generator was not used.